FRATERNITIES PARTICIPATING IN RECRUITMENT

 WHAT HAPPENS IF I DON'T GET A BID?

-Considering you only might've seen a fraction of all the fraternities at Michigan State, we suggest that you go through recruitment again in the Fall.
+Considering you only might've seen a fraction of all the fraternities at Michigan State, we suggest that you go through recruitment again in the Spring.
 You are bound to find the right place if you spread out your options and continue looking the next time around.

 WHAT SHOULD I WEAR DURING RUSH WEEK?